ghoomfrog/silili/README.md

 	<dd>2. relative clause conjunction
 </dl>

-You can use personal pronouns as isolated adjectives, as in:
+You can use personal pronouns as isolated possessives, as in:

 <dl>
 	<dt>ta piki a mi!